Richard's Piano Service

 According to the PTG website, "new piano finishes generally require only occasional cleaning with either a dry or damp cotton cloth.
 Older piano finishes may benefit from an occasional polishing with a good quality polish, but frequent polishing is not recommended.
 The PTG technical bulletin on piano finish care discusses this subject in detail".

-Regular Tuning Rate:$150
+Regular Tuning Rate: $150

-(See rates page for more details)
+(see rates page for details)

 Other sites with helpful piano information: